sebmate/GotekTool/README.md

                Usage: gotektool SOURCEDIRECTORY STARTFLOPPY MODE

      SOURCEDIRECTORY: The base directory to be copied.
-         STARTFLOPPY: The number of the first virtal floppy.
+         STARTFLOPPY: The number of the first virtual floppy.
                 MODE: The mode of file handling, which is:
                       1 = Flatten directories and copy all files to the root directory of the virtual floppies.
                       2 = As 1, but also change floppy for each directory.
                       3 = Preserve original directory structures.
-                      4 = Move contents from base directories to separate virtual floppies.
+                      4 = Move contents from root directories to separate virtual floppies.

           WARNING: This tool does erase data on the target device and is potentially dangerous.
                    Use on your own risk!

+## Examples
+- Mode 1: Copies files which are in a directory structure (e.g., hierarchical picture collections) into the root directories of the floppies.
+The original directory structure will be lost.
+The tool will only switch to the next floppy as soon as one is full, therefore this is pretty space efficient.
+- Mode 2: As mode 1, but starts a new floppy for each directory being processed.
+This is NOT space efficient, but it kind of preserves the "grouping" of the original directory structure.
+- Mode 3: Preserves the original structure and switches to a new floppy when running out of space.
+- Mode 4: If you already have the contents of various floppy disks in separate directories (none larger than 1.44MB!), you can copy each directory onto one virtual floppy.
+This is useful for making installation disks (think of DOS, Windows) or any other software available on virtual floppies.

 ## Notes
 - I have no relationship whatsoever with the company Gotek.
 The tool contains the name in the hope that it will be found and considered useful.